 Q: How do you write a number in expanded form?

 A: To write a number in expanded form, identify the place value of each digit, multiply each digit by its corresponding place value, and then sum the results.
-For example, to write 7,892 in expanded form:
+Here's one way to look at it: to write 7,892 in expanded form:

 - 7 is in the thousands place (7 x 1000 = 7000)